 A multi-disciplinary discussion meeting to discuss the state-of-the-art in our understanding of the form and behaviour of magmatic systems.
 Accumulating evidence suggests that magmatic systems are trans-crustal, complex, heterogeneous, assembled on long timescales and reorganised during recharge events before eruptions.
 This view has important implications for research including volcano monitoring, layered intrusions, crustal formation and ore deposit formation.

-More information on the speakers and programme will be available soon.
-Recorded audio of the presentations will be available on this page after the meeting has taken place.
+Information on the speakers and programme are available below.
+Recorded audio of the presentations are available below.
 Meeting papers will be published in a future volume of Philosophical Transactions A.

 Enquiries: contact the Scientific Programmes team